 Genotype Predictability and Information Leakage

 We assume that the attacker will behave in a way that maximizes her chances of correctly characterizing the greatest number of individuals.
 Thus, she will try and predict the genotypes, using the phenotype measurements, for the largest set of variants that she believes she can predict correctly.
-The most obvious way that the attacker does this is by first sorting the genotype-phenotype pairs with respect to decreasing strength of correlation then predicting the genotypes for each variant (Supplementary Fig. 3).
+The most obvious way is by first sorting the genotype-phenotype pairs with respect to decreasing strength of correlation then predicting the genotypes for each variant (Supplementary Fig. 3).
 The attacker will encounter a tradeoff: As she goes down the list, more individuals can be characterized (more genotypes can characterize more individuals) but it also becomes more likely that she makes an error in the prediction since the genotype-phenotype correlations decrease.
 This tradeoff can also be viewed as the tradeoff between precision (fraction of the linkings that are correct) and recall (fraction of individuals that are correctly linked).
 We will propose two measures, cumulative individual characterizing information (ICI) and genotype predictability (π), to study this tradeoff.

 ICI can be interpreted as the total amount of information in a set of variant genotypes that can be used to pinpoint an individual in a linking attack.
 This quantity depends on the joint frequency of the variant genotypes.
 For example, if the set contains many common genotypes, they will not be very useful for pinpointing individuals.
 On the other hand, rare variant genotypes give more information for linking.
 Thus, the information content of a set of genotypes is inversely proportional to the joint frequency of the genotypes.
 We utilize this property to quantify ICI in terms of genotype frequencies (Online Methods, Fig 3).
 In order to estimate the joint frequency of variant genotypes, we assume that the variant genotypes are distributed independently (Online Methods, Supplementary Note).